best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Object-Orientated Programming introduces the concept of **inheritance** - where a class can "inherit" its methods from another class.
 This enables extension of existing classes, but can cause problems for the unwary.
 Its an in-depth topic for a different training course, but be aware that inheritance locks you in to the object you inherit from - if this object changes, you are dragged along with it.
 If you're using inheritance to reuse code from another class, prefer **encapsulation** instead.
 This means keep a private instance of the class you wish to re-use, and delegate the work down to it within your own methods - rather than inheriting the methods and directly using the other class.
 Now, if you change your mind about using this reused object - you aren't tied in to it, as no-one outside your class knows you've used it.

+Finally, be wary when using classes to "chain" items together; for instance, if a "book" has a "publisher" and the publisher has an "address", you could: `book.publisher().address().postcode()`.
+However, chains like this are fragile as they depend on multiple parts of the system not changing.
+The "Demeter" research project found that this style of code produce a high proportion of bugs, resulting in the **(Law of Demeter)[https://en.wikipedia.org/wiki/Law_of_Demeter]**: "Only talk to your immediate friends".
+Namely, only access the objects you know about directly within a class - delegate the refined knowledge to the class you know about.
+Your code is then exposed to fewer opportunities to get damaged by a change in the codebase.
+There is a penalty for this - you replace with `book.publisherPostcode()` which internally would call `publisher.postcode()`, so we've added a method to `publisher` as well as `book`; we're trading maintainability for complexity, so consider if it is worthwhile.

 **To summarise**:

 - classes hide implementation detail from developers, enabling implementation to be changed without affecting users and reducing visual noise